Chhay-Lyhour/fin-track/VERCEL_DEPLOYMENT_GUIDE.md

-# 🚀 Vercel Deployment Guide for FinTrack
+# 🚀 Vercel Deployment Guide for FinTrack (with Supabase Database)

 ## ✅ Prerequisites